A-Rowell/Streamer/README.md

 Engine:
 --------
-- Clone this repository in the `Plugins/Simbotic` directory of your UE4 project:
+- Clone this repository in the `Plugins/Simbotic` directory of your Simbotic Engine:

 ```
 git clone git@github.com:Simbotic/ue4-gst-plugin.git